Mapboard/topology-manager/README.md

 CLI largely wrap these elements.

 This tool is similar to Luca Penasa's [Mappy](https://github.com/europlanet-gmap/mappy) QGIS plugin.
-However, it is limited to the PostGIS platform and focuses on iterative use and speed with large datasets.
+However, it relies heavily on the PostGIS spatial database system and focuses on iterative use and speed with large datasets.

 ## Interfaces